 About Diana Thornton

-I am a mindfulness teacher based in the Ashtead and Cobham areas.
+I am a mindfulness teacher based in the Cobham and Leatherhead areas.
 I first encountered mindfulness through the Mindfulness in Schools Project when I was working in education and have since trained with MiSP to deliver mindfulness to pupils of primary and secondary age and also to school staff.
-I have trained with the Centre for Mindfulness Research and Practice, Bangor University (CMRP) to run MBSR (Mindfulness Based Stress Reduction) courses.
-I work with a supervisor and regularly attend further training events and conferences run by CMRP and by the Oxford Mindfulness Centre as well as attending mindfulness retreats.
-I am currently training to teach mindful self-compassion.
+I have trained with the Centre for Mindfulness Research and Practice, Bangor University (CMRP) to run MBSR (Mindfulness Based Stress Reduction) courses and with the Center for Mindful Self-Compassion to teach MSC.
+I work with a supervisor and regularly attend training events, conferences and annual mindfulness retreats.
 I am registered with BAMBA, British Association of Mindfulness Based Approaches and follow the Good Practice Guidelines.

 I have had a long interest (over 20 years) in contemplative traditions and over that period have led groups in many different contemplative practices.
 I have practised yoga since my 20s.
-I am currently learning the joys of Tai Chi as a meditative practice and I maintain a daily formal mindfulness meditation practice and use mindfulness informally in my daily life.
+I maintain a daily formal mindfulness meditation practice and use mindfulness informally in my daily life.

 I am also a trained counsellor and psychotherapist.
 To find out more about counselling with me please go to www.dianathornton.co.uk